NerdOfLinux/SQLite-Login/README.md

 Which means SQLite can handle hundreds to thousands of new users per second, which is very unlikely to get even on a popular website.

 # This is NOT yet ready to be used on a real site
-This is in pre-alpha stages, and will likely break a lot.
+This is in alpha stages, and will likely have a ton of issues.